Day 1: Arrival in Clifden

 Day 7: Louisburgh – Westport (16 miles/25 km)

 Today you continue along the Clew Bay coastline and under the shadow of Croagh Patrick mountain to reach your destination in Westport.
-Unique and charming, the heritage town of Westport is a captivating blend of traditional and modern.
-From the coziest corner of an antique pub to state-of-the-art conference facilities; from the heart-stirring beat of traditional music to the cosmopolitan approach--contrast and paradox are just part of its charm.
+Pretty and colorful, the heritage town of Westport is a captivating blend of traditional and modern.
+Contrast and paradox are just part of its charm.
+It has been voted Ireland’s Best Place to Live and Ireland’s Tidiest Town and will provide a memorable finale to your Atlantic Way Experience.

 Overnight in Westport